amandali031199/GlobeShopper/README.md

 # GlobeShopper
 An online marketplace which connects travellers to customers who want items overseas but are unable to travel themselves.
 This project/idea was pitched at UNSW PFC 2019 (a start-up competition), and was selected to be in the Top 12.
 It originated from a course assignment which had to utilise an API (eBay API).
+This project was created using json for database, python and flask for backend and server, with javascript, html and css for frontend.
+My responsibilities consisted mostly of backend, for example handing and integrating API calls, search function, categories,  reviews and ratings and inbox including automated messages.
+I also designed the background for the login and sign up pages.

 ## Instructions
 1. Download the Repository